reimagined/resolve/docs/tutorial.md

 ### Modify the Frontend

-Add a React component to create new shopping lists:
+Add a React component that creates shopping lists.
+The component renders a text input for a shopping list's name and an 'Add Shopping List' button.

 ##### client/components/ShoppingListCreator.js